-- It is more expensive than the Scarlett Solo, but this is mainly due to the additional input port and dual preamps.
+- It is more expensive than the Scarlett Solo due to the additional input port and dual preamps.

-The first of these is their resolution.
-Both the Scarlett Solo and the 2i2 have 24bit/192kHz A/D resolution, and this ensures that a conversation, life-like sound is captured.
+The Scarlett Solo and the 2i2 have 24bit/192kHz A/D resolution, which ensures that a life-like sound is captured in a conversation.

 This is ideal when you’re recording a podcast since you’ll want the vocals you’re capturing to sound as clear as possible while giving your listeners the illusion of those voices physically being in the room.